$p$-wave superconductivity and Josephson current in $p$-wave unconventional magnet/$s$-wave superconductor hybrid systems: Acknowledgments

 \section{Acknowledgments}

-Y.\ F.\ acknowledges financial support from the Sumitomo Foundation and the calculation support from Okayama University.
-K.\ Y., Y.\ F., and Y.\ T.\ acknowledge financial support from JSPS with Grants-in-Aid for Scientific Research (KAKENHI Grants No. 25K07203).
-Y. T. acknowledges financial support from JSPS with Grants-in-Aid for Scientific Research (KAKENHI Grants Nos.
-23K17668, 24K00583, 24K00556, 24K00578, 25H00609, and 25H00613).
+Y.\ F.\ acknowledges financial support from the Sumitomo Foundation and the calculation support from Okayama University and JSPS with Grants-in-Aid for Scientific Research (KAKENHI Grants No.\ 26K17096).
+K.\ Y., Y.\ F., and Y.\ T.\ acknowledge financial support from JSPS with Grants-in-Aid for Scientific Research (KAKENHI Grants No.\ 25K07203).
+Y. T. acknowledges financial support from JSPS with Grants-in-Aid for Scientific Research (KAKENHI Grants Nos.\ 23K17668, 24K00583, 24K00556, 24K00578, 25H00609, and 25H00613).
 We thank B.\ Lu, J.\ Cayao, and M.\ Thakurathi for valuable discussions.